TheLord45/tpanel/README.md

     PATH                   /usr/lib/jvm/java-11-openjdk-amd64/bin:/home/user/distribution/qt/bin:/usr/share/android-sdk-linux/ndk/23.1.7779620/toolchains/llvm/prebuilt/linux-x86_64/bin:/bin:/usr/bin
     QTDIR                  /home/user/distribution/qt

-Your Java distribution may be in a differnet location.
+Your Java distribution may be in a different location.
 Set the variable `JAVA_HOME` to the location on your system.
 Don't forget to set this path also for the variable `PATH`.

 It is possible that you want to use another ndk version then *23.1.7779620*.
 At the time of writing this documentation, this was the latest one available.
 You can use of course a newer one.